bmesbuildteamucla/bmesbuildteamucla.github.io/workshops/workshop-4--processing/README.md

     - This initializes your `myArduino` object and links your Arduino to Processing
     - In Processing, use void draw() instead of void loop().
     - Most basic code (if statements, while loops, for loops, etc.) will be the same in Processing.
 For any Arduino-specific function, make sure to first declare the object name and then the function.
 For our code, for instance, you would use "myArduino.digitalWrite(LED, Arduino.HIGH);" to turn on an LED.
-    - Note: If you are on a Windows computer, your port index (where it says "[0]" above) will usually automatically hook up to the Arduino.
-However, on Mac, you will need to manually select the port.
+    - Troubleshooting: If you are on a Windows computer, your port index (where it says "[0]" above) will usually automatically find the Arduino.
+However, on a Mac, you will need to manually select the port.
 If you are having issues with connecting your Arduino, manually input the port number.
 Check the Arduino IDE under "Tools" > "Port" to see which port number the Arduino is connected to.
 Also make sure that you uploaded the Firmata code from Arduino IDE to your Arduino before running your Processing code.

 <!--